AIS-Bonn/opt_control/README.md

 Start state of the whole trajectory.
 The state consist of position, velocity and acceleration per axis

 ### Waypoints
 List of waypoints the trajectory has to cross.
-Each waypoint is 5-dimensional, consisting of position, velocity, acceleration, velocity prediction, and acceleration prediction (not functional) per axis.
+Each waypoint is 5-dimensional, consisting of position, velocity, acceleration, velocity prediction, and acceleration prediction (currently not functional) per axis.
 The velocity prediction variable describes the motion of the waypoint.
 This enables the method to generate interception trajectories.
-Velocity and acceleration variables are waypoint-centric.
+Velocity and acceleration are waypoint-centric.
 This means, if a waypoint is moving, the allocentric velocity in the waypoint is waypoint velocity + waypoint velocity prediction.

 ### V_max
 Maximum velocity per axis per waypoint.
 The limit is per axis.
 So, the relative velocity difference of a waypoint can exceed this value, if the waypoint is moving.
-If any limit is set to Inf, the computation speeds up further, so remove any unnecessary bounds.
+If any limit is set to Inf, the computation of the trajectory speeds up further, so remove any unnecessary bounds.

 ### V_min
 Minimum velocity per axis per waypoint.
 The limit is per axis.
 So, the relative velocity difference of a waypoint can exceed this value, if the waypoint is moving.
-If any limit is set to Inf, the computation speeds up further, so remove any unnecessary bounds.
+If any limit is set to Inf, the computation of the trajectory speeds up further, so remove any unnecessary bounds.

 ### A_max
 Maximum acceleration per axis per waypoint.
-If any limit is set to Inf, the computation speeds up further, so remove any unnecessary bounds.
+If any limit is set to Inf, the computation of the trajectory speeds up further, so remove any unnecessary bounds.

 ### A_min
 Minimum acceleration per axis per waypoint.
-If any limit is set to Inf, the computation speeds up further, so remove any unnecessary bounds.
+If any limit is set to Inf, the computation of the trajectory speeds up further, so remove any unnecessary bounds.

 ### J_max
 Maximum jerk per axis per waypoint.
 By setting this to Inf, the order of the trajectory can be reduced.